rugved0102/React/11-reduxToolKit-Counter/README.md

 - This is the main Redux store (the global brain).
 - We added `counter` as one part of the memory.
 - Each “part” is called a **slice**.
+- `reducer` is a function that updates the state based on action

 ---